fastai/course-v3/docs/gcp_tutorial.md

 You can get this command for your instance name by clicking on `Connect -> View gcloud command`

-and open your browser at http://localhost:8080
+and open your browser at http://localhost:8080.

 That's it!
-You will be able to access the preloaded notebooks and write new ones using PyTorch and FastAI.
+You will be able to access the preloaded notebooks and write new ones using PyTorch and fastai.

 ![jupyterlab-screenshot](https://raw.githubusercontent.com/andandandand/images-for-colab-notebooks/master/jupyterlab-screenshot.png)